zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

   A new app-server worker process is starting.
+Workers are redundant execution contexts of the server and increase throughput and latency of requests when the server has a lot of concurrent client requests.
 Workers are started and stopped according to current server load and the minimum and maximum worker limits defined in environment variables ZLUX_MIN_WORKERS and ZLUX_MAX_WORKERS.

   **Action:**